ssothy/d287-java-frameworks/README.md

 some if statements to AddInhousePartController and AddOutsourcedPartController to make sure the inventory being updated didn't fall below or exceed the min or max inventory limits.
 I then added error messages to the thymeleaf templates of InhousePartForm and OutsourcedPartForm so the error messages will display accordingly.
 I also changed my annotations in Part.java because I felt like only the @Min annotation was necessary just to make sure no negative numbers are being input.
+Revision:
+I went back and restored the code of validEnufParts and realised it did most of the logic perfectly already I just added the logic I made earlier to it, and it started working perfectly so that when the inventory of product made the part inventory decrease below the minimum it alerted the user.
+These changes are reflected in lines 39 - 41.
+I took out the modifications I made for the inventory to be able to decrease below the current inventory since in the end it ended up not being beneficial really.

 I. In PartTest.java I added two new tests called testMin and testMax to lines 160-175.
 I followed the structure of the tests on the page in order to test the min and maxes for inhouse and outsourced parts.
 I ran the tests and they all passed.